S2-group/rosbag-extractor/README.md

 ## TODO

 - [ ] Pass time argument in minutes or seconds (e.g., 1-3) instead of the precise date and time.
+- [ ] Pass the absolute path of the file.
 - [ ] Command to see how long (in terms of seconds/minutes) the bag is.
 - [ ] Slice the file according to a fixed interval (e.g., each 10 seconds), generating different sequential graphs.
 - [ ] Grab nodes information from launch files and source code.